vimaier/hpc-knapsack/README.md

 The Dynamic Programming Approach for solving Knapsack-Problems is based on splitting the main-problem into its sub-problems.
 For each of those (simpler) sub-problems the maximum profit is being calculated to be able to calculate the maximum profit of the main-problem.
 At that the sub-problems with a maximum capacity of zero or an item pool of zero items serve as induction basis.
 The maximum profit of those sub-problems automatically stays zero since you can not pick up items into a knapsack without any capacity or without any items to pack.
 Starting from this basis more complex problems can be calculated.
 Be p(i,w) the maximum profit of the sub-problem with an item pool i and a maximum capacity of w.
 Beginning with p(0,0) the problems can be extended bit by bit.
 After all capacities have been evaluated with the current pool, another item is added to create the next bigger sub-problem.
 With c being the maximum capacity of the main-problem and n being the number of items withing the pool the process can be described as follows: Starting from p(0,0) problems up to p(0,c) are being solved (induction basis, each is zero).
 Afterwards those calculated values are being used to solve problems p(1,0) to p(1,c) and those again are used to solve p(2,0) to p(2,c) and so on.
 After all sub-problems have been solved, the maximum profit of the main problem is represented by p(n,c).

+The development of the different dynamic programming algorithms took place on *Laptop* (see [computers table](#computers_table).
+Accordingly, all of the measurements and performance analyses of this section were performed on that machine.
+Furthermore, those measurements were performed while solving the same problem equally often.
+This setup was necessary to stick with the same environment to gain comparable measurements.
+The problem used was *dpExample.txt*, a problem with a capacity of 45000 and an item pool of 10000 items (see [input files table](#input_files_table)).

 ### Default Version ###

 **Based on pseudo code of:**